Joshuajrodrigues/A-simple-Node-website-/README.md

 This is a simple assignment answer for the odin project.

-Now if I upload it to Repl.it it looks at ./ .html as the file path by default and hence shows 404.
-This can obviously be solved by hardcoding each file path but i think that boring as this can be done much faster in express.
-Anyway the code provided above works fine in a simple folder.
-Also the Assignment itself says /about should take me to about

 Make a project directory and create the following files inside that directory: